 Dimagi’s User Engagement Manager Marshall Daly recommends evaluating your data needs before you start looking at different market offerings.

-“Like any other data collection program, start with the data you want, and then find a tool that allows you to collect that data,” Daly said.
+“Like any other method of data collection, start with the data you want, and then find a tool that allows you to collect that data,” Daly said.

 Even after identifying your data requirements, selecting the right platform is often a challenge, and there are several points you should consider throughout the selection process: